-Cairine has earned the respect of local and regional colleagues and in May 2014, led all thirteen municipalities in supporting her Oak Bay Council resolution to lobby the Province to keep the Victoria Youth Custody Services Centre open for young offenders from Vancouver Island.
+Cairine is an advocate for housing, good governance and public engagement.
+She also advocates for fiscal accountability and sound social policy.
+For example, she earned the respect of her local and regional colleagues when, in May 2014, as an Oak Bay Councillor, Cairine led all thirteen municipalities in supporting an Oak Bay Council resolution, urging the Province to maintain the Victoria Youth Custody Services Centre in View Royal for young offenders sentenced from Vancouver Island Courts.

-Cairine served on a variety of municipal and regional commissions and committees and chaired in 2012, Oak Bay’s first working group on civic engagement.
+Cairine has served on a variety of municipal and regional commissions and committees and co- chaired in 2012, Oak Bay’s first Mayor’s working group on civic engagement.
 As a result of that work, Oak Bay upgraded its website and made improvements to Council procedures that include:

 - public participation during Council meetings;